-The members of the Board of Directors who served on the Compensation Committee in 2015 were Chair Sarah E. Nash, Timothy Chou, Ph.D., Andrew M. Leitch (through September) and Joyce M. Nelson (starting in September).
+The members of the Board of Directors who served on the Compensation Committee in 2018 were Chair Sarah E. Nash, Andrew M Leitch and Joyce M. Nelson.
 None of the members of the Compensation Committee serves or in the past has served as one of our executive officers or has been employed by us and none of our executive officers have served on the compensation committee or board of any company that employed any member of our Compensation Committee or Board.
 Mr. Gianoni participated in discussions regarding salary, bonus and equity compensation for our executive officers, except for discussions regarding his own salary, bonus and equity compensation.